StatSocAus/tutorial_deploywithazure/README.md

 ## Getting started

 1. (RECOMMENDED) Users wanting to run code interactively should have a Python (3.8) environment and IDE setup **before** the workshop.
+TIf you are new to python you can check out [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial).
 The `environment.yaml` file in this repository was used to set up a virtual conda environment to run examples in this workshop.
 You can test this by loading the required libraries:

 ```
 import argparse